-3.8.
-USEFUL LIFE AND RESIDUAL VALUE OF PROPERTY, PLANT AND EQUIPMENT
+3.8 USEFUL LIFE AND RESIDUAL VALUE OF PROPERTY, PLANT AND EQUIPMENT

-The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at each reporting date and adjusted prospectively, if appropriate.
+The residual value, useful life and methods of depreciation of property, plant and equipment are reviewed at each reporting date and adjusted prospectively, if appropriate.
 This review takes into account the location, condition and nature of the asset.

-3.9.
-IMPAIRMENT OF NON-FINANCIAL ASSETS
+3.9 IMPAIRMENT OF NON-FINANCIAL ASSETS